-The Pharmacy Technician Program is a 1050-hour program including 300 unpaid hours of externship in a pharmacy setting.
-This program is designed to introduce students to the essential skills and knowledge necessary to be an entry-level Pharmacy Technician.
-This program focuses on broad, transferable skills and stresses understanding and demonstration of the following elements of the health care industry; planning, management, finance, technical and production skills, underlying principles of technology, labor issues, community issues and health, safety, and environmental issues.
-For additional information visit Florida Department of Education's website for the Pharmacy Technician Curriculum Framework.
+The Pharmacy Technician Program is a 1050-hour program including a minimum of 200 experiential hours in a pharmacy setting.
+This program is designed to introduce students to the essential skills and knowledge necessary to be a Registered Pharmacy Technician and take the Pharmacy Technician Certification Exam (PTCE) to become a nationally credentialed Certified Pharmacy Technician (CPhT).
+This program focuses on broad, transferable skills and stresses understanding and demonstration of the following elements of the health care industry: planning, management, finance, technical and production skills, underlying principles of technology, labor issues, community issues and health, safety, and environmental issues.
+For additional information visit Florida Department of Education and the ASHP/ ACPE Accreditation Standards for Pharmacy Technician Education and Training Programs websites for the Pharmacy Technician Curriculum Framework.
 Program hours are from 8:15 am to 4:15 pm Monday through Thursday.